 Not a lot is known about the long-term use of modafinil, but PET scans show that it affects the same areas of the brain involved in substance abuse.

-There’s some evidence that its long-term use significantly upsets sleep cycles, creating similar brainwave patterns during sleep as those of cocaine users.
-(22)
+There’s some evidence that its long-term use significantly upsets sleep cycles, creating brainwave patterns during sleep similar to those of cocaine users.

 How to Obtain Modafinil

-Modafinil is available by prescription only in the US,, but it’s widely known that there is a lot of off-label use.
+Modafinil is technically legally available by prescription only in the US, but it’s widely known that there is a lot of off-label use.

 A quick Google search will reveal many places to buy it online.

-They are helpful for the inattentiveness, poor memory, impulsiveness, and mood swings experienced by people with ADHD.
+They can be helpful for the inattentiveness, poor memory, impulsiveness, and mood swings experienced by people with ADHD.

 But even if you don’t have an attention disorder, these drugs will undoubtedly make you feel alert and mentally clear.